FR

 The most successful gyms are not always the largest.
 They are the ones where the equipment mix feels complete, the layout makes sense, and the space still feels comfortable during peak hours.

 A commercial gym does not need to have everything.
-It needs the right things, in the right quantities, in the right places.
+It needs to have the right things, in the right quantities, in the right places.

 Commercial GYM vs Boutique GYM